After death logistics

 • Three Years: The IRS typically has three years to audit a return after it’s filed.
 If everything was reported correctly and the estate is straightforward, keeping returns for this period may be sufficient.

 • Seven Years: If the estate includes large deductions, complex investments, or bad debt claims, keep all supporting documents and returns for at least seven years.
-This extended window protects against any potential disputes or audits.
+This extended window helps protect against any potential disputes or audits.

 • Indefinitely: Some records should never be destroyed.
 Keep these permanently: